spacetelescope/jwst/CONTRIBUTING.md

     git remote add upstream git@github.com:spacetelescope/jwst.git

-Otherwise, you can set it to the repository URL but you will have to enter your password every time you fetch/push:
+Otherwise, you can set it to the repository URL but you may have to enter your password every time you fetch/push:

     git remote add upstream https://github.com/spacetelescope/jwst